-The brothers Vankar Dinesh and Vankar Naran Valji are weavers since generations back.
+The brothers Vankar Dinesh and Vankar Naran Valji are hand loom weavers since generations back.
 They work and live in the village of Jamthada in Kutch, India.
-Our cooperation takes place completely without intermediaries and we pay reasonable prices for the hand woven fabrics.
-We cherish a long term collaboration where we will produce handwoven fabrics in organic kala cotton dyed with natural dyes.
-It´s a long chain from cotton farmers, spinners and finally weavers and by producing our handwoven organic kala cotton fabrics we support the whole chain when you purchase those hand woven organic fabrics!!
-We also try to find sustainable solutions in the whole chain and will never over produce any fabrics.
-Therefore the lead times can be long and the fabrics will also be out of stock at time to time.
+Our cooperation takes place completely without intermediaries and we pay reasonable prices for their hand woven fabrics.
+We cherish a long term collaboration where we together will produce handwoven fabrics in organic kala cotton, always dyed with natural dyes.
+It is a long chain from cotton farmers, spinners and finally weavers and by producing our handwoven organic kala cotton fabrics we support the whole chain!
+We always try to find sustainable solutions and we never over produce any fabrics.
+The lead times can therefore be long and the fabrics can also be out of stock at time to time.
 Fabrics are sold directly by us, stay tuned!

-The "handloom project" is a joint collaboration in between Linda Zetterman and Sara Carlsson and Dinesh and Naran Valji in Kutch.
-You can read more about our vision at WORK /CONNECTING CLOTH.
+The "handloom project" is a collaboration in between Linda Zetterman and Sara Carlsson and the brothers Dinesh and Naran Valji in Jamthada,Kutch, India.
+You can read more about our vision and thought about sustainability at "BOOM CRAFT STUDIO".

 During this period of global crisis and precariousness, many artisans also needs support to maintain their livelihood.
 The situation in India is very difficult, total loc down of the country means no income for millions of people without any possibilties to get support from the government.

-We are therefore very glad that we can provide orders and continue our collaboration with Dinesh and Naran Valji in Jamthada.
+We are therefore very happy that we can provide orders and continue our collaboration with Dinesh and Naran Valji in Jamthada and Champa Chandresh Mangriya.

 Kutch is home to a rich and diverse history of weaving traditions.
 When you boy our handwoven fabrics you support the whole chain from farmer, spinner and weavers!

 Find out more about the "Kala cotton initiative" at; www.khamir.org